TelemetryDeck/docs/tql/aggregators.md

 This makes it possible to compute the results of a filtered and an unfiltered aggregation simultaneously, without having to issue multiple queries, and use both results as part of post-aggregations.

-Note: If only the filtered results are required, consider putting the filter on the query itself, which will be much faster since it does not require scanning all the data.
+Note: If only the filtered results are required, consider putting the filter on the query itself, which will be much faster since it doesn't require scanning all the data.

 ```json
 {